zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

 DEATH AS A PROCESS ════════════════════════════════════════════════════════════════════════════════

-Death is not a moment—it is a cascade of cellular failures:
+Death is not a moment, it is a cascade of cellular failures:

     INJURY
        │